Tr4hern/App_BigData/ReadMe.txt

 The work was divided in several folders : data, docs, mlruns, modele and notebooks.

-Data : Contains the raw data extracted from Kaggle for the project Docs : Contains our sphinx html files.
+Data : Contains the raw data extracted from Kaggle for the project and the saved csv from the modifications done in the notebooks
+Docs : Contains our sphinx html files.
 These contain additionnal information and explanations about the project notebooks.
 The main page is located in docs/build/html/index.html mlruns : All the mlflow runs are stored here.
 To look for the results of these runs, you would have to open a terminal, go to the directory of your project and execute "mlflow ui".
 This will show you a local address where all the runs are saved. modele : Folder where the models trained in the notebooks are stored